About

 Today, the orchestra’s subscription concerts attract large audiences, many of whom have attended performances throughout its 30-year history.

 The annual program presents the largest classical music season in Western Sydney.
-In recent years this has included operatic performances including Carmen and annual Opera Gala concerts.
+In recent years this has included operatic performances of Carmen and La Boheme, and annual Opera Gala concerts.

 Since 2004 PSO has presented family-friendly performances, including popular Sunday morning children’s concerts (“Pops for Tots”).